-If you need help paying for college, you should definitely consider applying for scholarships.
-But scholarship applications come with a deadline, and if you miss those deadlines, you miss your chance of getting free money that will help reduce your college bills.
+If you need help paying for college, you should definitely apply for scholarships.
+But scholarship applications come with a deadline.
+If you miss those deadlines, you miss your chance of getting free money that will help reduce your college bills.

 College is expensive and it could be a very challenging task to be a good student.
-According to the OmniPapers website, many learners need to pay for their own education so they have to combine study and earning a living.
-As a result, this can lead to a delay in learning schedule and accumulation of homework.
+Many learners need to pay for their own education so they have to combine study and earning a living.
+As a result, this can lead to a delay in your learning schedule and accumulation of homework.
 In order to avoid getting in that kind of situation, applying for a scholarship at the right time is something to consider.

 After January 1